floweredscarf/su25/labs/lab07/index.md

 }
 ```

 Would Java permit this, even though these two distinct methods have the same name?
-The answer is yes, thanks to method overloading!
+The answer is yes, because of **method overloading**!
 The idea behind method overloading is that we can have methods with the same name, as long as they have different method signatures.
-The method signature is the name combined with its list of parameters.
+The **method signature** consists of the method name and parameters.
 Thus, because these two versions of `grow` have different parameters, it is possible to have both of them at the same time.
 We will formally cover method selection later, but for now intuitively see that, if we were to make a function call to `grow`, it would not be ambiguous which one we are referring to even at compile time because of the parameters being passed into the call.

 ## Interfaces

-In Java, interfaces are "classes" that define a specific
+In Java, interfaces serve as blueprints that define a specific
-set of behavior.
-Specifically, they provide the method signatures for all the
+set of behavior, which they do by providing the method signatures for all the
 required methods.
 Generally, interfaces do not have method implementations,
-because they only describe what they can do, not how they do it.
+because they only describe _what_ they can do, not _how_ they do it.
 This also
-means that interfaces cannot be instantiated.
+means that interfaces **cannot be instantiated**.

 If we can't directly instantiate them, then you might be wondering how we might use them.
 When we write code, we often don't care about the implementation details of the
 data types we're using, and only care about what we can do with them.